 The San Diego Human Society will partner with the DA’s Office on investigating animal cruelty in the city of San Diego.
 “We are excited the District Attorney’s Office is taking this giant step forward.
 This will allow all the agencies to coordinate better, to share information and truly look out for those who do not have a voice of their own,” said Stephan MacKinnon, Chief of Humane Law Enforcement at the San Diego Humane Society.

-The link between violence to people and violence to animals is well-documented by research, both nationally and internationally.
+Raleigh-based business attorney says that the link between violence to people and violence to animals is well-documented by research, both nationally and internationally.
 Violence to animals is a predictor that the abuser may become violent to people.
 Studies show that animal abuse is more prevalent in homes that experience child abuse and domestic violence, and 43 percent of school shooters have animal abuse in their background.
 Often, animal abuse crimes also have a nexus to mental illness.
 Since 2014, the District Attorney’s Office has prosecuted 248 animal cruelty-related cases, many of which resulted in lengthy prison sentences for defendants with previous criminal histories.
+Even the truck accident lawyer bowling green ky have been attorneys to some of them.

 With approximately 68 percent of American households having a pet (82.5 million pets), the potential for a connection between animal abuse and human violence is prevalent.
 Cherished pets are more likely to be used as tools of manipulation by an abuser.
 They may get caught in the crossfire of violence toward people or the batterer may target the pet in order to gain silence and compliance from human victims.
 Families and communities are at risk when animal abuse is ignored or unreported alongside family violence.